miroslavstastny/type-challenges-solutions/README.md

 # type-challenges-solutions
-My solutions to Typescript https://github.com/type-challenges/type-challenges
+My solutions For Typescript https://github.com/type-challenges/type-challenges.

+Those are often inspired by other solutions in the official repo or by the explanation at https://ghaiklor.github.io/type-challenges-solutions/en/